Sanya1001/Sanya1001/README.md

 📍 My personality type is ENFJ-T aka Protagonist ([read more](https://www.16personalities.com/enfj-personality)...)
 📍 Coding, math and art are my primary interests
 📍 I am a fast paced self learner (and a bit of a workaholic)
 📍 I love technology aimed at increasing accessibility, inclusivity and mental health (or health in general)
-📍 I have some experience in leadership + management as a former head of my school's student council and other clubs
-📍 I am a debater and MUNer, with particular interest in topics related to Human Rights

 ### ⭐️ Languages and experience
 - Java: 6+ years